Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 What should I ask the teacher in the first meeting?

 Ask for specific examples, what happened right before the incident, and what helped afterwards.
-Then agree on 1–2 goals and 1–2 supports, and set a date to review progress in two to three weeks.
+Then agree on one or two goals and one or two supports, and set a date to review progress in two to three weeks.

 How can I help my child regulate emotions before and after school?